 Increasingly, ‘excess’ packaging or non-eco-friendly materials are frowned upon by potential customers, as they will ultimately end up in the bin.
 As designers, we can encourage consumers that recycling is the path to choose, and use sustainable materials to aid this.

 71% of consumers said they were more likely to buy brands that package their products in paper or cardboard than in other materials.**

 How can Red Sentence help with the branding of a product?

 Our designers focus on issues beyond the protective qualities of packaging.
 We have had the pleasure of being involved in numerous packaging briefs over the years, across various industries.

-Our designs for the Taco Bell in-house packaging range was a great brief to work on.
-We created the designs as a single colour CMYK print on recyclable material.
-The project was so well received that it’s illustrations served as the visual inspiration for several other in store pos briefs.
+Our designs for the Taco Bell in-house packaging range were a great brief to work on.
+We created the designs as a single-colour CMYK print on recyclable material.
+The project was so well received that its illustrations served as the visual inspiration for several other in-store pos briefs.

 When branding products, here are key questions to review when starting your packaging process:

 - What is the main priority of the packaging;